Mohamedramzii/Bookipidea/README.md

 # Bookipidea

-A new Flutter project.
+A books app for reading, exploring and buying books.

-### I implemented it using:
+### Implemented it using:

 #### - Clean Architecture Pattern.